Mootly/mp_errors/README.md

 This is for logging errors that are internal to the application and do not, and in most cases should not, generate system errors.

+**This is NOT a secure solution.**

 The error log is stored internally in an array that defaults to only storing the last 100 entries.

-The class also stores an array of status messages for ues in reporting.
+The class also stores an array of status messages for use in reporting.
 It starts with a default set that can be added to.

 The primary function of this class is to standardize error logging across all objects in an application.